groundxai/groundx-sdks/sdks/typescript/README.md

 ### `groundx.projects.addBucket`<a id="groundxprojectsaddbucket"></a>

 Add an existing bucket to an existing project.
 Buckets and projects can be associated many to many.
+Interact with the \"Request Body\" below to explore the arguments of this function.
+Enter your GroundX API key to send a request directly from this web page.
+Select your language of choice to structure a code snippet based on your specified arguments.

 #### 🛠️ Usage<a id="🛠️-usage"></a>